executablebooks/unified-myst/packages/core-parse/README.md

 It diverges from docutils/Sphinx though, in a number of key ways, to address some design shortfalls (in my opinion) of that system.

 Firstly, the underlying AST is based on [MDAST](https://github.com/syntax-tree/mdast), rather than docutils nodes.
-The key improvement of MDAST, is that it is JSONable, allowing for serialisation into a language agnostic format, and also for it to be manipulated/inspected by mdast's wide [ecosystem of utilities](https://github.com/syntax-tree/mdast#list-of-utilities).
+The key improvement of MDAST, is that it is JSONable, allowing for serialisation into a language agnostic format.

-Where possible, everything should be an extension and serializable to JSON.
+Together with [myst-spec](https://github.com/executablebooks/myst-spec), this allows for a better separation of concerns, between AST generation (e.g. parsing from Markdown) and rendering (e.g. outputting HTML).
+It can also be inspected and manipulated by mdast's existing [ecosystem of utilities](https://github.com/syntax-tree/mdast#list-of-utilities).

+Similarly, for configuration, this is parsed in a JSON format, and extensions can add their own configuration options, that include a [JSON Schema](https://json-schema.org/) "stub" to validate a specific configuration key.
+In this way, a schema can be auto-generated, to validate the entire configuration in a language agnostic manner.
+Configuration variables are also name-spaced by extension name, to make it clearer and avoid key clashes.

+Improvements to the extension API... extensions are first-class citizens

+transforms -> afterRead event hooks

 non-global roles and directives